UGA Cooperative Extension is a collaboration between UGA CAES and UGA FACS.

 4-H Youth Development

-Decatur County 4-H promotes agriculture literacy through STEM programming, enrichment, citizenship and general 4-H programming locally, statewide and nationally.
-Improving agricultural knowledge increases a citizen’s ability to make better choices related to the overall health and well-being.
-Many do not know about the production of plan and animal products or realize the economic impact of agriculture.
-Even in an agrarian-dominated community such as Decatur County, people do not comprehend the essential relationship between agriculture, jobs, food, clothing and way of life.
-With more than 89,000 reported multi-generational contacts from 2017 through 2020, collaboration from agriculture-based entities has strengthened the success rate of efforts raising awareness of agricultural issues in Decatur County and beyond.
-Decatur County 4-H continues to lead many educational efforts locally, statewide and nationally.
-4-H staff implement agriculture education through STEM enrichment for elementary youth, agricultural-science field days, national conference presentations and frequent hands-on experiential learning opportunities.
+Decatur County 4-H promotes agricultural literacy through STEM programming, enrichment activities, citizenship development, and general 4-H programming at the local, state, and national levels.
+By increasing agricultural knowledge, 4-H helps individuals make informed choices related to overall health, well-being, and quality of life.
+Many people lack an understanding of how plant and animal products are produced or the significant economic impact agriculture has on communities.
+Even in an agrarian dominated community such as Decatur County, many do not fully recognize the vital connection between agriculture, employment, food, clothing, and everyday life.
+From 2017 through 2026, Decatur County 4-H reported more than 100,000 multi-generational contacts, with strong collaboration from agriculture-based entities contributing to the success of efforts aimed at increasing awareness of agricultural issues locally and beyond.
+Decatur County 4-H continues to lead educational initiatives through STEM enrichment programs for elementary students, agricultural-science field days, national conference presentations, and frequent hands-on experiential learning opportunities that engage youth and communities in agriculture education.